 Cal Farley's Boys Ranch Foundation (the Foundation) is organized to provide financial support to Cal Farley's Boys Ranch (Cal Farley's) through investment and reinvestment of funds, properties, and other donations of value received as contributions and support.
-Cal Farley's Boys Ranch is a non-profit organization providing a continuum of care that offers mental health services, education, and community resources to children and their families throughout our surrounding communities and across the nation.
+The Foundation is also responsible for some of the expenses related to direct marketing and fundraising efforts for the Ranch.
+Cal Farley's is a non-profit organization providing a continuum of care that offers mental health services, education, and community resources to children and their families throughout our surrounding communities and across the nation.
 Our mission is to provide professional programs and services in a Christ-centered atmosphere to strengthen families and support the overall development of children.
-To do this, we are committed to providing a safe and nurturing environment for children who have experienced abuse, neglect or other difficult circumstances.
+To do this, we are committed to providing a safe and nurturing environment for children who have experienced abuse, neglect, or other difficult circumstances.
 Programs and services offered include Boys Ranch, Independent Living Program, Transitional Aftercare, Family Preservation, Family Engagement, Alumni Case Management, and Community Counseling.

-Cal Farley's Campus Support Center is located in Amarillo, Texas, and provides administrative and fund raising functions to Cal Farley's, as well as to the Foundation.
+Cal Farley's Campus Support Center is located in Amarillo, Texas, and provides administrative and fund-raising functions to Cal Farley's, as well as to the Foundation.
 The Foundation's board of directors is elected by Cal Farley's.

 The accompanying financial statements are those of the Foundation and do not include Cal Farley's.
 Combined financial statements that have been separately issued, combining all of the related entities.
-See Note 8 for a summary of related party transactions.
+See Note 8 for a summary of related-party transactions.